rittersporn/TPR1_metaplots_Griebel_Lapin_etal_2021/README.md

 9. Test run, step 2.
 Open the script "02_Drawing_metaplots_TPR1.R", select everything and run it.

 Here, BED files generated in step 1 provide coordinates of genomic regions (genes) to parse read count information stored in the downloaded BAM files.
 You will get a couple of warning messages "In normalizePath(path.expand(path), winslash, mustWork) : <...> The system cannot find the file specified".
 This is normal behaviour for 'metagene' (see 'metagene' manual).

+You might also get a warning message that index (.bai) files are younger than the alignment files.
+This can be due to downloading files individually.
+Since the .bai files are smaller, they are downloaded quicker and therefore you get this warning.
+To avoid this, download the entire folder [https://edmond.mpdl.mpg.de/imeji/collection/s3y4lug6jwbTWeY6] at once, not individual files.

 As a result, you should get six files in the directory ./metaplots : (1) "ChIP_TPR1_Col.pdf", (2) "input_TPR1_Col.pdf" and (3) "input_norm_TPR1_Col.pdf", (4) "ChIP_TPR1_eds1.pdf", (5) "input_TPR1_eds1.pdf" and (6) "input_norm_TPR1_eds1.pdf".
 They should be the same as in ./expected_metaplots with the exception that the line for TAIR_2000 gene set might look slightly different.
 This is because the TAIR_2000 set is generated again after each run of "01_Preparation_BED_files.R".

 10. Once the test run looks good, you are good to prepare metaplots for your gene sets of interest.
 For that, create a TXT file with <2000 AGI codes and save it in ./gene_sets under informative name e.g. "my_GOI.txt" or other name.
 Please use file "TPR1_Col_bound_genes.txt" in ./gene_sets as an example (tab-delimited format).
 It is no problem to have gene model numbers (e.g. AT3G48090.2) or whitespaces before and after the gene code, as there is a clean-up step for the input.
 You can visualize multiple gene sets on one metaplot.
 For that place multiple TXT files in ./gene_sets - one gene set per a TXT tab-delimited file.
 Names of the files will be used to label curves on the resulting metaplot.

 11. Resulting metaplots are saved into the directory ./metaplots

+### tested package versions:
+metagene: 2.18.0, 2.22.0
+BiocGenerics: 0.32.0, 0.36.1
+stringr: 1.4.0
+knitr: 1.30, 1.33
+ggplot2: 3.3.2, 3.3.5

 ### Words of caution:
 #### 'metagene' vs. deepTools